EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Proposed Attack

-Suppose $M$ and $B$ are all malware and benign samples, respectively, available to EvadeDroid.
-Now the similarity between each pair of malware sample $m_i \in M$ and benign sample $b_j \in B$ is determined by measuring the containment~\cite{b67},~\cite{b68} of $b_j$ in $m_i$ as follows:
+Suppose $M$ and $B$ represent the sets of malware and benign apps, respectively, available to EvadeDroid.
+The similarity between each pair of a malware app $m_i \in M$ and a benign app $b_j \in B$ is determined by measuring the containment~\cite{b67,b68} of $b_j$ in $m_i$ using the following approach:

-where $g(m_i)$ and $g(b_j)$ are the opcode-based feature vectors of $m_i$ and $b_j$, respectively.
-Moreover, $|.|$ shows the number of features.
-According to the computed similarities, we select the most similar benign sample to each malware sample.
-These samples are suitable donors for gadget extraction.
-It is worth noting that most Android malware samples are created by repackaging techniques in which attackers disguise malicious payloads in the legitimate apps~\cite{b70}.
-Therefore, we consider the containment of benign samples in malware samples to specify the similarities between each pair of malware and benign samples.
+where $v(m_i)$ and $v(b_j)$ represent the sets of features with values of $1$ in $h_{m_i}$ and $h_{b_j}$, respectively, and $|.|$ denotes the number of features. \ha{Specifically, ${|v(m_i) \cap v(b_j)|}$ denotes the number of common features between $m_i$ and $b_j$.} It is worth emphasizing that most Android malware apps are created using repackaging techniques, where attackers disguise malicious payloads in legitimate apps~\cite{b70}.
+Therefore, we consider the containment of benign samples in malware samples to determine the similarities between each pair of malware and benign samples.
+To identify suitable donors, we calculate a weight for each benign app $b_i \in B$ according to equation~(\ref{eq_similarity_containment}):

+where $|M|$ represents the number of malware apps.
+We then sort the benign apps in descending order based on their corresponding weights.
+Finally, we select the top-$k$ benign apps as suitable donors for gadget extraction. \ha{Note that $w_{b_j}$ reflects how closely $b_j$ aligns with the distribution of malware apps, offering a measure of its resemblance to the characteristics of malware.}

 \textbf{b) Gadget extraction.} We collect gadgets based on the desired functionality we aim to extract from donors.
-In this study, EvadeDroid intends to simulate malware samples to benign ones; therefore, the payloads that are responsible for the key semantics of donors are proper candidates for extraction.
-To access the semantic of Android applications, EvadeDroid extracts the payloads that contain API calls since API calls represent the main semantics of apps~\cite{b71},~\cite{b72}.
-Indeed, an API call is an appropriate point in the bytecode of APK because the snippets that encompass the API call is related to one of the app semantics.
+EvadeDroid intends to simulate malware samples to benign ones from the perspective of static analysis; therefore, the payloads responsible for the key semantics of donors are proper candidates for extraction.
+To access the semantics of Android applications, EvadeDroid extracts the payloads containing API calls (i.e., the code snippet encompassing an API call and all its associations) since API calls represent the main semantics of apps~\cite{b71,b72}.
+An API call is an appropriate point in the bytecode of an APK because the snippets encompassing the API calls are related to one of the app semantics.
 In sum, gadget extraction from donors consists of the following main steps:

-\begin{enumerate} \item Disassemble DEX files of donors to smali files by using Apktool. \item For each Android application, find all API calls in its smali files through string analysis. \item From each Android application, extract the gadgets that correspond to the collected API calls. \end{enumerate}
+\begin{enumerate} \item Disassemble DEX files of donors into smali files by using Apktool. \item Perform string analysis on each app to identify all API calls in its smali files. \item Extract the gadgets associated with the collected API calls from each app. \end{enumerate}